fanout/livecounter/docs/index.md

 `http://api.livecounter.org/counters/{counter-id}/`

 The demo service at `api.livecounter.org` has 9 counters available (IDs 1-9).
-Counter ID 1 is being used to display hits to this website.
+Counter ID 1 is being used to count the views to this website.
 You can use IDs 2-9 for playing around.
 For real world use, you should deploy your own server instance.
 The [code is here](https://github.com/fanout/livecounter).

 ### Listening to a counter value